This shows you how to make simple English cucumber sandwiches.

 You can cut into squares, triangles or rectangles (fingers) really.
 It is up to you how you want to do it and really it does not matter that much.

 You will see them cut in all sorts of different ways at English tea parties.
 It rather depends on how you want to present them.
+You will probably find that triangles are the most popular method in practice.

 Anyway, I hope you enjoy inventing your own healthy cucumber sandwiches and serving them to your tea guests (with a nice cup of Earl Grey tea and some scones)!